Avanthikasuraj0327/Aerial-Image-Dehazing-pix2pix/README.md

 This project implements **deep learning–based image dehazing techniques**, focusing on **CNN and GAN-based architectures** to enhance visual quality and restore structural details from hazy images.
 The work was carried out as part of an **internship at the School of Artificial Intelligence, Amrita Vishwa Vidyapeetham** .

+A custom dataset was built by preprocessing, augmenting, and concatenating O-HAZE, NH-HAZE, and Dense-Haze images obtained from Kaggle.

 ---

 ## 🎯 Objectives